The following is a summary of the areas of work we currently undertake:

 We also act for landholding bodies in providing advice as to land management issues, including successfully negotiating with the State Government for Aboriginal involvement in decision making on national parks.

-In addition, Johnston Withers continues to advise our Aboriginal clients on a wide range of land heritage matters including clearance surveys to ensure significant sites are protected from damage or destruction as a result of development.
+In addition, Johnston Withers continues to advise Aboriginal groups on a wide range of other land and sea matters, including clearance surveys to ensure significant sites are not damaged or interfered with by mining companies or other developers.